- En Español

 “While no single food can supply all the essential life sustaining nutrients, quinoa comes as close as any other in the plant or animal kingdom.”

 That was the pronouncement of researcher Philip White, in an obscure 1955 article on “Edible Seed Products of the Andes Mountains.”
-While very few people may have read White’s original article, in the last few years his words have been repeated on countless websites and in articles in newspapers and magazines, as quinoa has been rediscovered.
+While very few people may have read White’s original article, in the last few years his words have been repeated on countless websites and in articles in newspapers and magazines, as knowledge of quinoa has spread beyond the Andean highlands where it has always been enjoyed.

 Quinoa (Chenopodium quinoa, or goosefoot) is in fact not technically a cereal grain at all, but is instead what we call a “pseudo-cereal” – our name for foods that are cooked and eaten like grains and have a similar nutrient proﬁle.
 Botanically, quinoa is related to beets, chard and spinach, and in fact the leaves can be eaten as well as the grains.
 It’s a testimonial to how far quinoa has come in the last ﬁve years, that most people now know it’s pronounced KEEN-wah, not kwin-OH-a.